 - Six Flags Fiesta Texas in San Antonio, Texas (Reopened June 22)

-- Six Flags Hurricane Harbor Splashtown in Houston, Texas (Reopened July 3)
+- Six Flags Hurricane Harbor Splashtown in Houston, Texas (Was set to reopen July 3 but has temporarily delayed reopening again)

 - Frontier City in Oklahoma City, Oklahoma (Reopened June 5)